inliniac/mobster/README.md

 to the corresponding Bro scripts by any means.
 The intent is to demonstrate the utility of the event stream processing engine.

+Please refer to the [Mobster Project Page](https://packetchaser.org/mobster) for additonal documentation.

+---

 The name, Mobster, is derived from the definition of [a group of suricatas](https://en.wikipedia.org/wiki/Meerkat), which is called a "mob".